HackU6-Arrow/HackU6-Hackathon/README.md

 * Firebase [Queries](https://firebase.google.com/docs/reference/js/firebase.database.Query) will provide you the basic information to interact with the database.
 * Undertstanding how to use startAt(), endAt(), and equalTo() in the queries is required for the smooth flow of interactivity with the database
+* Understanding how to debug using firebase will solve a lot of problems

 ## References: